Unity-Technologies/XRAcceptanceTests/README.md

    2b) Make sure the cloned repo contains bee.exe (if not, gitignore_global.txt might be excluding .exe files)

-3) In a command prompt window, navigate to the local clone created in step 2 and run command "bee.exe" 4a) You can also run bee.exe by finding it in Windows Explorer manually
+3) In a command prompt window, navigate to the local clone created in step 2 and run command "bee.exe"

+   3a) You can also run bee.exe by finding it in Windows Explorer manually

 4) Locate the Acceptance Test Project's package manifest in ../Packages/manifest.json

    4a) Edit the manifest by adding a "registry" line (see example below)

-   4b) In Windows Explorer, navigate to the WMR XR SDK package you cloned and copy the file path to inside the WMR XR SDK package
+   4b) In Windows Explorer, navigate to the WMR XR SDK package you cloned in step 2 and copy the file path to inside the WMR XR SDK package
          (Example, D:\Dev\xrsdk\com.unity.xr.windowsmr)

-   4c) Edit the manifest to point "xr.sdk.windowsmr" at the cloned repo location and include the Legacy Input Helper (see example below)
+   4c) Edit the manifest to point "xr.sdk.windowsmr" folder at the cloned repo location and include the Legacy Input Helper (see example below)

    			{
 			  "registry": "https://staging-packages.unity.com",